carpentries-incubator/gap-lesson/episodes/01-command-line.md

 ~~~
 {: .source}

-then after pressing the Return key, GAP will display new prompt, but the comment
+then after pressing the Return key, GAP will display new prompt but the comment
 will be written to the log file.
-To check that this works, open another terminal
-window, locate the log file and print it using `cat` to verify this.

 The log file records all interaction with GAP that is happening after the call
 to `LogTo`, but not before.
-We can certainly repeat the calculation from above
+We can repeat our calculation from above
 if we want to record it as well.
 Instead of retyping it, we will use Up and Down
 arrow keys to scroll the *command line history*.
 Repeat this until you will see
 the formula again, then press Return (the location of the cursor in the command